F2er-WRO/Project/README.md

 The robot is powered by an **8.4V 1800mAh NiMH battery pack** with short circuit protection, recharged using the standard charger from the robot kit introduced earlier.

 The robot has **three ultrasonic sensors**, each connected to a different port: ***I1 (front), I5 (right), and I3 (left)***.

 Each sensor consists of a dual transducer that sends and receives ultrasonic pulses, enabling accurate distance calculations in real time.
 The sensors were securely connected using the standard plug-and-cable system provided in the kit, following the official `fischertechnik` assembly guidelines.

 Their placement was chosen to provide full coverage on three sides of the robot, ensuring it can orient itself within confined environments and react to dynamic obstacles.

 ## Obstacle Detection
 ### Step-Based Turning Logic

+For the Open Challenge, our idea was to let the robot check the distances from the left and right sensors, compare them, and choose **the smaller one which means the robot is closer to the inner wall on that side**.
+Then it adjusts its path to go around that side.

+We spent time testing and adjusting values like driving speed, turning speed, and how sharp the turns are, to make everything run smoothly.

 We implemented step-based turning logic using **a counter variable** to track the number of completed turns.
 The robot continuously evaluates distances using its left and right ultrasonic sensors.

 When it detects a corner, it triggers a turning function `turn_left()` or `turn_right()` that uses the servomotor for steering and the encoder motor for movement.
 This modular approach allows the robot to navigate around the central box by following walls and turning only when necessary.